huseyinozyilmaz/times-tables-champ/README.md

 # Times Tables Champ

-A game for 7 and 8 years olds to practice multiplication tables
+A game for 7 and 8 years old to practice multiplication tables

 ## Setup